mrudani1712/KLH-CSE-2026-2027-04-Fleet-Management-System/README.md

-# AI-Based Transport Route Planning System using Shortest Path Algorithms
+# AI-Based Smart Transport Fleet Management System

 ## Project Overview

-The AI-Based Transport Route Planning System is an intelligent route planning application that combines shortest path algorithms with machine learning-based travel time prediction.

-Traditional route planning systems generally focus on finding the shortest distance between a source and destination.
-However, the shortest route may not always be the fastest route because travel time can be affected by traffic congestion, vehicle speed, road type, weather conditions, and other transportation factors.

-This project addresses this problem by combining shortest path algorithms such as Dijkstra's Algorithm and A* Algorithm with a machine learning model that predicts estimated travel time.
-The system compares candidate routes and recommends a suitable route based on route characteristics and predicted travel time.

-The application follows Service-Oriented Architecture (SOA) and a microservices-based approach, with separate services for authentication, route processing, AI prediction, and route recommendation.
+The AI-Based Smart Transport Fleet Management System is a Service-Oriented Architecture (SOA)-based intelligent transportation solution designed to improve the efficiency, reliability, and utilization of vehicle fleets.

+Traditional fleet management systems mainly focus on vehicle tracking, driver management, trip scheduling, fuel monitoring, and maintenance record management.
+However, they often rely on manual decision-making and respond to problems only after they occur.

+The proposed system integrates Artificial Intelligence (AI), Machine Learning (ML), and independent SOA-based services to provide intelligent and predictive fleet management.

+The system manages vehicles, drivers, trips, maintenance, and routes through separate services that communicate through APIs.
+Machine learning techniques are used for predictive maintenance, fuel-consumption prediction, vehicle allocation, and travel-time/route prediction.

+Based on vehicle condition, availability, fuel efficiency, trip requirements, and predicted maintenance risks, the system recommends the most suitable vehicle and route for a particular trip.

+The major advantage of the proposed system is that it goes beyond basic fleet monitoring by providing AI-assisted decision-making and predictive optimization.
+The modular SOA architecture allows individual services to be developed, deployed, and scaled independently.

 ---